-When users log in to the ordering interface of Lightspeed Restaurant from the Home screen they're brought to the Order screen.
-The Order screen is the main operational playground and starting point for processing orders on the POS.
+When users log in to the Restaurant POS app from the Home screen, they're brought to the Register screen by default.
+The Register screen is where you add and process orders on the POS.

 On the top and bottom of the interface are the main navigational buttons that remain visible on all ordering screens: